mrlesmithjr/docker-m1-development/README.md

 Just a little repo I am putting together as I transition to using an Apple M1 Pro for development, etc. For now, my intent is to make a switch to a [VSCode Development Container](https://code.visualstudio.com/docs/remote/containers).

-> NOTE: This will also work on non-Apple M1

-## Docker Images

-By default, I am using my own personal [Dockerfiles](https://github.com/mrlesmithjr/dockerfiles) to build from.

-## Docker Hub

-You can consume this image from Docker hub as `mrlesmithjr/docker-m1-development`.

 ## Docker Management

 The Docker CLI utils are installed within the container and `/var/run/docker.sock` is